A rapidly converging Ramanujan-type series for Catalan's constant: Convergence rates

-The factor $2^{3n}$ makes our series converges faster than both the Ramanujan and Lupas' series.
+Note that the factor $\,2^{3n}\,$ in the denominator makes our series to converge faster than the Ramanujan's original series.

 In Table~\ref{tabela}, below, we compare the error committed in approximating $\,G\,$ by the partial sum of the first $\,N\,$ terms corresponding to each central binomial series mentioned in this work.
-It is clear from this table that our series is the one that yields the smallest absolute error.
-The only competitive series is that conjectured by Sun, see our Eq.~\eqref{eq:Sun}, but a direct comparison of its $n$-th term with that of the series in our Theorem~\ref{teo:main} shows that it converges slower.
-Therefore, even an eventual proof of Sun's conjecture will not furnish a central binomial series faster than the one I am presenting here in this work.
+It is clear from this table that our series yields the smallest absolute error.